bamoe-workshop/student-labs/README.md

 ```

 ## Guidelines
 Use the supplied [Maven Archetypes](../bamoe-maven/README.md) in order to generate the lab project of your choice.
-You can emplly a `multi-module` approach to your labs, creating a project for each appliation and then creating a master `pom.xml` that builds all of them in one step.
+You can utilize a `multi-module` approach to your labs, creating a project for each appliation and then creating a master `pom.xml` that builds all of them in one step.
 For example:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>